aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/imasterhandoutslidemanager/master_handout_slide/_index.md

 ## master_handout_slide property
-Returns a master for all notes slides of this presentation if there is one, otherwise returns null.
+Returns a master for all notes slides of this presentation if there is one, otherwise returns None.
             Read-only [`IMasterHandoutSlide`](/slides/python-net/aspose.slides/imasterhandoutslide).

 ### Definition: